Muzaffar Ali: People have been misled and misdirected

-Muzaffar Ali talks about putting the past into perspective and educating today's youth on the cultural history of pre-Independent India
+Muzaffar Ali talks about putting the past into perspective and educating today's youth on the cultural history of pre-Independent India and also his latest film 'Jaanisaar'

 As we enter Muzaffar Ali's Juhu bungalow, we are greeted by his pet dog, Masti, who lies sprawled on a couch specially made for him.
 The walls are adorned with his paintings and framed poetic verses — apart from being a producer-director, the 70-year-old is a painter, writer, poet and fashion designer too.